chenweixiang/chenweixiang.github.io/_posts/2016-04-17-telecom-lte-architecture.md

 * Header compression and user plane ciphering;
 * MME selection when no routing to an MME can be determined from the information provided by the UE;
-* UL bearer level rate enforcement based on UE-AMBR and MBR via means of uplink scheduling (e.g. by limiting the amount of UL resources granted per UE over time);
+* UL bearer level rate enforcement based on UE-AMBR (Aggregate Maximum Bit Rate) and MBR (Maximum Bit Rate) via means of uplink scheduling (e.g. by limiting the amount of UL resources granted per UE over time);
-* DL bearer level rate enforcement based on UE-AMBR;
+* DL bearer level rate enforcement based on UE-AMBR (Aggregate Maximum Bit Rate);
 * UL and DL bearer level admission control;
 * Transport level packet marking in the uplink, e.g. setting the DiffServ Code Point, based on the QCI of the associated EPS bearer.